Pagan Midwinter Marathon

 Chagford, United Kingdom • 23 Jan 2027

-Pagan Midwinter Half Marathon
+Pagan Midwinter Marathon and Half Marathon

-Participants can choose from two distinct distances:
+Participants can choose between two distinct distances that cover significant elevation and terrain:

 Race information